 Function: To facilitate the exchange of information and galleys of books published within the current and previous publishing years among the voting teen group members as well as the non-voting members; to annually prepare the "Teens’ Top 10" list for Teen Read Week; and to coordinate the public electronic vote.
 To assist with the collection and vetting of applications from libraries who wish to host an official reading group.

 Date of Completion: Continuing

-Membership: 7 virtual members including at least two members from the previous year.
+Membership: Committee size: 7 virtual members including the Chair and at least two members from the previous year.

 - Current membership in YALSA